What is the purpose of this website?

 What kind of services does Kupuna Caregivers provide?

 The program provides support for family caregivers who work outside the home.
-It pays for things like a home care aide for a couple of hours, transportation to adult day care or adult day health, or chore and homemaking services.
+It pays for things like participation at an adult day center, home care aide for a couple of hours, transportation to adult day care or adult day health, or chore and homemaking services.
 It focuses on meeting the needs of each individual family.

 I thought Medicare paid for this.
 Isn’t there already a government program for this?